When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Bocholt (Belgium)

 Bocholt - the Belgian twin town in Flanders is located in the province of Limburg on the Belgian-Dutch border.
-Bocholt has 13,500 inhabitants, of whom 11,460 are Belgian and 2,040 have other nationalities.
+Bocholt has a population of 13,800.

 Of these, 90 percent come from the neighbouring Netherlands.
 The rural twin town has an area of 5,934 hectares.
-It was first mentioned in 1162 and has been called Bucolt, Bouckhout, Bocholz and Bocholt in recent centuries.
+It was first mentioned in 1162 and has been called Bucolt, Bouckhout, Bocholz and Bocholt over the centuries.

-Friendly relations with the city of Bocholt officially began in 1952 - even though there had already been earlier contacts between the two Bocholts due to the war.
-The town twinning certificates were exchanged in 1980.
+Friendly relations with the city of Bocholt officially began in 1952 - even though there had been earlier contacts between the two Bocholts due to the war.
+The twinning documents were exchanged in 1980.

 Rossendale (Great Britain)